gethinode/docs/content/en/docs/latest/getting-started/introduction.md

 ## Adding content

-Hinode contains sample content for a blog and a project portfolio.
-The examples are available in English and Dutch and can be found in the `content` folder.
+The {{< link repository >}}main Hinode repository{{< /link >}} contains a folder `exampleSite` with sample content for a blog and a project portfolio.
+The examples are available in English, French, and Dutch.
 Review the following items on to how organize and enrich your content.

 {{< accordion class="accordion-theme accordion-flush" >}}
   {{< accordion-item header="Adding content" >}}